rktjmp/lush.nvim/README.md

 Lush ![CI](https://github.com/rktjmp/lush.nvim/workflows/CI/badge.svg)
 ====

-Lush is aims to make colorscheme creation as painless as possible.

-At its core, Lush presents your colorscheme as *structured data*, allowing you to manipulate it in any way you want.

-It comes with **as-you-edit feedback**, a selection of **color operation helpers**, the ability for end users to **extend and configure colorschemes**, as well an API to **export your colorscheme in any format**, including a configurable lua colorscheme.
+Lush is a colorscheme creation aid for Neovim.
+It gives you real time feedback as you edit, as well as color manipulation tools and some aids building a structured colorscheme.

+Lush colorschemes can easily be exported for use without Lush, either as a lua table, vimscript commands or any other format.
+They can also be imported into other Lua systems to access your color data.

 See some colorschemes [**Made with Lush**](made_with_lush/README.md#made-with-lush).